- Do I have to attend Family Orientation?

 No. Students meet separately with their academic advisers.
 Together, they make decisions about their fall schedule.
-Students will not register for classes until the second day, so you can discuss the draft academic schedule during the first evening dinner break.
+Students will not register for classes until the second day, so you can review a sample academic schedule with your student during the first evening dinner break.

 - When will I see my student during orientation?

 Student and families will be able to "catch up" during lunch.